Conflicts of Interest

 - Anyone invovled in the design, conduct, and reporting of research

 - May include collaborators and consultants

-Investigators must certify by signature on the Proposal Routing Form that s/he has read and understands the University’s policy on Conflict of Interest in Sponsored Programs and that all required financial disclosures have been made as part of the proposal preparation and submission process.
+Investigators must certify by signature on the Routing for Proposal Approval & Submission (RPAS) Form that s/he has read and understands the University’s policy on Conflict of Interest in Sponsored Programs and that all required financial disclosures have been made as part of the proposal preparation and submission process.